janoleko/janoleko.github.io/_pages/cv.md

 # Community involvement
 **Reviewer**
 - Journal of Computational and Graphical Statistics
-- Journal of the Royal Statistical society series C
+- Journal of the Royal Statistical Society Series C

 <br>